Stumpii/EDAPGui/readme.md

     "DiscordWebhookURL": "",
     "DiscordUserID": "",
     "VoiceID": 1,                  # my Windows only have 3 defined (0-2)
+    "Language": "en"               # Language for OCR checks (i.e. 'en', 'fr', 'de')

+    "DisengageUseMatch": false,    # For 'Disengage' use old image match instead of OCR

+    "Debug_ShowCompassOverlay": false,  # For testing
+    "Debug_ShowTargetOverlay": false,   # For testing

+    "GalMap_SystemSelectDelay": 2.0,  # Delay selecting the system when in galaxy map

+    "target_align_outer_lim": 1.0,
+    "target_align_inner_lim": 0.5,

     "FCDepartureTime": 30.0,       # When leaving a Fleet Carrier, this is the amount of time in Secs to fly away before enabling SC.
-    "Language": "en"               # Language for OCR checks (i.e. 'en', 'fr', 'de')
+    "FCDepartureAngle": 90.0,      # Angle to pitch up when leaving a Fleet Carrier "OCDepartureAngle": 90.0       # Angle to pitch up when leaving an Orbital Construction Site
 ```

 ## Elite Dangerous, Role Play and Autopilot